saicharankarasala/Portfolio/README.md

     *   🖼️ **Framer Motion**: A production-ready motion library for React, used here for creating smooth and performant animations and gestures.
 *   **Email Integration**:
     *   ✉️ **EmailJS**: Allows sending emails directly from client-side JavaScript, without needing a backend server.
 Securely handles sending form data.
+*   **Performance Monitoring**:
+    *   📈 **Vercel Speed Insights**: (Added during development) A tool integrated to collect performance metrics and provide insights into the website's speed when deployed on Vercel, aiding in identifying and resolving performance bottlenecks.
 *   **Deployment**:
     *   🚀 **Vercel**: A cloud platform for frontend frameworks and static sites, providing automatic deployments, performance optimizations, and serverless functions.